vidjul/NoSQLProject/README.md

 ## Usage
 ***

+* If you do not have node.js installed in your computer, download it on https://nodejs.org/en/

+* If you do not have npm installed in your computer, download it on https://www.npmjs.com/get-npm

-First, clone the project:
+* First, clone the project:
 ```sh
 $ git clone https://github.com/vidjul/NoSQLProject
 ```

+* Launch the Elasticsearch.bat file.

-Install packages into client and server folders:
+* Install packages into client and server folders:
 ```sh
 cd client
 $ npm install